Washington DC Paralegal Schools

-Washington D.C. is the 23rd most populous city in the United States, and in 2014 employed 5,750 paralegals, with the highest concentration of paralegals in the country.1 The metropolitan area that includes D.C., Arlington, and Alexandria employed almost twice that many: 9,850 paralegals.1 Washington D.C. has a huge legal community and paralegals play a key role at thousands of law firms, government agencies, and corporations in the area.
-Paralegal schools in the Washington D.C. area offer specialized training for individuals interested in the interesting and always changing legal field without having to spend several years and many thousands of dollars on a law degree.
+About 5,330 paralegals were employed in Washington DC as of 2018, one of the highest concentrations of paralegals in the country.1 In the greater metropolitan area that includes DC, Arlington, and Alexandria, about 11,540 paralegals were employed during the same time period.1 Washington DC has a huge legal community and paralegals play a key role at thousands of law firms, government agencies, and corporations.
+Paralegal schools in the Washington DC area offer specialized training for individuals interested in the growing legal field.

-To become qualified to work as a paralegal in D.C., a common path is to earn a paralegal degree at an accredited college.
-While there is no particular educational requirement for D.C. paralegals, earning a degree can also help you attain a national paralegal certification such as the Certified Paralegal or Registered Paralegal certification, which can help you secure a job.
+To become qualified to work as a paralegal in DC, a common path is to earn a paralegal degree at an accredited college.
+While there is no particular education requirement set by law for DC paralegals, earning a degree can qualify you to apply for voluntary national paralegal certification, which can help you secure a job.
 Individual employers have varying levels of education requirements for job candidates, but in the competitive District of Columbia jobs market, highly qualified applicants have an edge.

-While some new law school grads have struggled to find employment during the economic downturn, the market for paralegals has been more favorable due to factors like the lower cost to employers.
-According to the Bureau of Labor Statistics, the average salary for paralegals in Washington D.C. in 2014 was $74,930 per year, or $36.03 per hour, the highest in the nation by far.1 The metropolitan area including D.C, Arlington, and Alexandria is the highest-paying metropolitan area for paralegals in the US, with an average salary of $69,880.1 The outlook for D.C. paralegals is solid too, with a growth of 9.2% expected by 2022.2 Several factors are contributing to the demand for paralegals including retiring baby boomers, a growing population that will need legal services, and the growth of prepaid legal services.
+While some new law school grads have struggled to find employment, the market for paralegals has been more favorable due to factors like their lower cost to employers.
+According to the Bureau of Labor Statistics, the average salary for paralegals in Washington DC in 2015 was $80,470 per year, the highest in the nation by a notable margin, though this is likely offset at least in part by the high cost of living in DC.1 The outlook for DC paralegals is solid, with a projected growth rate of 10.6% expected through 2026.2

-Paralegal Schools in District of Columbia (Washington D.C.)
+Paralegal Schools and Programs in District of Columbia (Washington DC)

 Graduate Certificate | Paralegal Studies